davidhemphill/presenter/README.md

 ### Key differences with other presenter packages
 - Supports multiple decorators/presenters
-- Decorated models can be converted to JSON/array still
+- Decorated models can still be converted to JSON/array with `toJson` and `toArray` or by simply returning it from a controller
 - Supports mutators/magic getters like the ones used in Eloquent (e.g. getFullNameAttribute())

 ## Installation